DharmaFactory/Kit/logging-protocol.md

    - *Quick mode:* For rapid tasks, create a stub with Context + Actions + Next only; expand if scope increases.

 ### During the session
-- Append to **Actions Taken** as each material task completes.
+- Append to **Actions Taken** as each material task completes and tag entries with Council markers (#action, #witness, #memory, #containment) when it clarifies the role of the note.
 - Log decisions immediately with rationale + alternatives; do not wait for the end.
+Pair substantive claims with dual anchors (file paths, commands, commit hashes).
-- Note failures or surprises in **Learnings** as they occur.
+- Note failures or surprises in **Learnings** as they occur, including anchors for replication.
-- If you perform experiments (A/B tests, bootstrap dry-runs), add dedicated sub-sections under the log with bullet results.
+- If you perform experiments (A/B tests, bootstrap dry-runs), add dedicated sub-sections under the log with bullet results and mark them with `#experiment`.

 ### At wrap-up
 1. Update **Next Session** checklist with remaining work and questions.